keboola/connection-docs/transformations/sandbox/index.md

 {: .image-popup}
 ![Screenshot - Load data into Sandbox](/transformations/sandbox/sandbox-load-data.png)

-The imported tables will have full tables names --- including both a bucket and table name.
+The imported tables will have full table names --- including both a bucket and a table name.

 By default, the sandbox content is deleted before loading new data.
 Use the *Preserve existing data* option to keep its content and add new data to it (this